Darkchaton/Darkchaton/README.md

 - **Link**: Not on Github yet

 ### Fractured Mind
 **Description**: Inspired by Unsorted Horror games, the player must solve a series of puzzles and mini games in a macabre sci-fi industrial universe.
+The player wakes up in a dream, where they're lead by a doctor's voice.
+To discover their scattered memories, they must reunite all the collectibles and solve all the puzzles.

-- 🌱 **State**: Still in Development
+- 🌱 **State**: Finished
 - 🛠️ **Technologies**: Unreal Engine 5, blueprints and c++
 - 💡 **Main Features**: Blueprints skills, puzzles, Design Environment
 - **Github reposit**: https://github.com/Darkchaton/FracturedMind